The Most Commonly Asked Questions About Breast Augmentation

 When will I need to return after surgery?”

 You will need to be seen one or two days after surgery.
 Baseline photos will be taken of your augmented breasts to follow the evolution of the shape over time.
 You will be seen three weeks later as well and given instructions for scar management.
 At four months, photos and 3D post operative images will be taken .
 You will receive a copy of your before and after photos in 3D.
-I will also see you again at 8 months (if Gummy Bear implants) and 12 months.
+I will also see you again at twelve months.
 After that, you need not, but are always welcome to return.
 I do not charge a fee for follow up visits for breast augmentation, even when years later.
-I am happy to see you and get some long term follow up information!
+I am always happy to see you and get some long term follow up information!

 When can I go back to work?